Cover Options & Optional Extras and Services Q&A

 - If I am selling one car and buying another, do I have to take out another car insurance policy?

 - Can I change the level of cover of insurance at any time?

 The agreed value of your car is the amount we agree to insure your car for.
 The agreed value is valid for the term of your car insurance policy.
 The agreed value for your car is shown on your current Certificate of Insurance.
 This amount may change with each renewal.

 The reasonable market-related value that we determine the market would pay for your car immediately before its loss or damage.
 We take into account the age, make, model, conditions and kilometres travelled by your car and may consider industry publications to help determine the amount.
 The amount does not include any registration costs, stamp duty or transfer fees or allowance for dealer delivery.

 Market value includes an allowance for accessories.
 The market value may be subject to a limit, which if applicable, will be shown on your Certificate of Insurance.

 Are there any optional benefits I can add to my car insurance?

-Depending on the type of car insurance cover you choose, you can add optional extras, such as Hire Car cover, Excess Free Windscreen cover or Real Roadside Assistance™.
+Depending on the type of car insurance cover you choose, you can add optional extras and services, such as Hire Car cover, Excess Free Windscreen cover or Real Roadside Assistance™.
 Simply choose the extras you’d like when you get a car insurance quote online, take out a policy, or ask our friendly customer service consultants when you call.